 DBSD North America Agreement.
 In March 2012, DISH Network completed its acquisition of all of the equity of DBSD North America, Inc. ("DBSD North America").
 Prior to DISH Network's acquisition of DBSD North America and our completion of the Hughes Acquisition, DBSD North America and HNS entered into various agreements pursuant to which we provide, among other things, warranty, operations and maintenance and hosting services of DBSD North America's gateway and ground-based communications equipment.
-In December 2017, we and DBSD North America amended these agreements, effective as of January 1, 2018, to reduce certain pricing terms through December 31, 2023, and to modify certain termination provisions.
+In December 2017, we and DBSD North America amended these agreements, effective as of January 1, 2018, to reduce certain pricing terms through December 31, 2023 and to modify certain termination provisions.
 DBSD North America has the right to continue to receive operations and maintenance services from us on a quarter-to-quarter basis, unless terminated by DBSD North America upon at least 120 days' written notice to us.
-In February 2019, we further amended these agreements to provide DBSD North America upon at least 21 days' written notice to us.
+In February 2019, we further amended these agreements to provide DBSD North America upon at least 21 days' written notice to us on a month-to-month basis until December 2023, unless terminated by DBSD North America upon at least 21 days' written notice to us.
 The provision of hosting services will continue until February 2027 unless terminated by DBSD North America upon at least 180 days' written notice to us.
 In addition, DBSD North America generally may terminate any and all such services for convenience, subject to providing us with prior notice and/or payment of termination charges.
-We earned revenue of approximately \$1.9 million from DBSD North America under this agreement for the year ended December 31, 2021.
+We earned revenue of approximately \$1.9 million from DBSD North America under this agreement for the year ended December 31, 2022.

 Hughes Broadband Distribution Agreement.
-Effective October 2012, we and DISH Network entered into a distribution agreement (the "Distribution Agreement") pursuant to which DISH Network has the right, but not the obligation, to market, sell and distribute our Gen 4 HughesNet satellite Internet service (the "HughesNet service").
+Effective October 2012, we and DISH Network entered into a distribution agreement (the "Distribution Agreement") pursuant to which DISH Network has the right, but not the obligation, to market, sell and distribute our Gen 4 HughesNet service.
 DISH Network pays us a monthly per subscriber wholesale service fee for our Gen 4 HughesNet service based upon a subscriber's service level and based upon certain volume subscription thresholds.
-The Distribution Agreement also provides that DISH Network has the right, but not the obligation, to purchase certain broadband equipment from us to support the sale of our Gen 4 HughesNet service.
-The Distribution Agreement had an initial term of five years with automatic renewal for successive one-year terms unless terminated by either party with a written notice at least 180 days before the expiration of the then-current term.
-In February 2014, we and DISH Network entered into an amendment to the Distribution Agreement which, among other things, extended the initial term of the Distribution Agreement until March 2024.
-Upon expiration or termination of the Distribution Agreement, we and DISH Network will continue to provide our Gen 4 HughesNet service to the then-current DISH Network subscribers pursuant to the terms and conditions of the Distribution Agreement.
-We earned revenue of approximately \$11.9 million from DISH Network under this agreement for the year ended December 31, 2021.
+The Distribution Agreement also provides that DISH Network has the right, but not the obligation, to purchase certain broadband equipment from us to support the sale of the Gen 4 HughesNet service.
+The Distribution Agreement had an initial term of five years with automatic renewal for successive one-year terms unless terminated by either party with a written notice at least 180 days' before the expiration of the then-current term.
+In February 2014, we and DISH Network entered into an amendment to the Distribution Agreement, we and DISH Network will continue to provide our Gen 4 HughesNet service to the then-current DISH Network subscribers pursuant to the terms and conditions of the Distribution Agreement.
+We earned revenue of approximately \$8.6 million from DISH Network under this agreement for the year ended December 31, 2022.